gaviolajosh/blog/_posts/2024-02-23-proxmox-setup.md

 ---
-  Title: Proxmox Setup
+  title: Proxmox Setup
-  Type:  post
+  layout:  post
 ---
 This is the main hypervisor for my Homelab